ClabEnergyProject/SEM-1.2/README.md

 (Note: the above line must call python and not python3, at least on Ken Caldeira's system.)

-If this install fails on installingm try the following line in an Anaconda window:
+If this install fails on installing, try the following line in an Anaconda window:

 		> conda config --add channels http://conda.anaconda.org/gurobi
 		> conda install gurobi